Oepfelbaum/kafka-hands-on/README.md

 repository contains all the necessary materials for the workshop participants to set up and interact with a Kafka cluster, as well as to perform exercises using Kafka Streams and KSQL.

+All solutions can be found on this branch: `origin/solutions`

 ## Workshop Topics

 ### Setting Up a Kafka Cluster and interacting with Kafka using the CLI